mchiovaro/division-of-labor-game/README.md

 # GridUniverse
 A multi agent "game" for touch screens using Valentin Simonov's touch script.
+Modeled after the task allocation process used by honey bees in honey processing.

 # Set up
 Create file for data saving: